Linear Euler (2D)#

 For the Linear Euler equations in 2-D

-where \(\rho\) is a density anomaly, referenced to the density \(\rho_0\), \(u\) and \(v\) are the \(x\) and \(y\) components of the fluid velocity (respectively), \(p\) is the pressure, and \(c\) is the speed of sound.
-The sound speed is carried as a per-node solution variable so that it can vary in space (e.g. across material interfaces); its flux and source are identically zero, so \(c\) is held fixed in time at each spatial location.
+where \(\rho\) is a density anomaly, referenced to the background density \(\rho_0\), \(u\) and \(v\) are the \(x\) and \(y\) components of the fluid velocity (respectively), \(p\) is the pressure, \(c\) is the speed of sound, and \(\rho_0\) is the background density.
+Both the sound speed \(c\) and the background density \(\rho_0\) are carried as per-node solution variables so that they can vary in space (e.g. across material interfaces); their flux and source are identically zero, so \(c\) and \(\rho_0\) are held fixed in time at each spatial location.
+This is entropy-stable for piecewise-constant material regions aligned with element boundaries: element interiors have \(\nabla \rho_0 = \nabla c = 0\) (so the flux-divergence form is exact) and the impedance-matched Riemann flux handles the jumps at faces.

 When we assume an ideal gas, and a motionless background state, the conservative fluxes are